Chevron B29 car-by-car histories

 Of the six B29s that had remained in Britain and Ireland, three continued to be raced in Irish Formula Atlantic in 1979: 75-04 by Vivian Candy; 75-06 by Ken Fildes; and 75-29 which was retained by Tom O'Leary.
 A fourth, John Ledlie's 75-19, had not been seen since its Phoenix Park accident in 1977 and may still have been in Ireland.
 Two more had returned to Britain: John Smith's ex-Patsy McGarrity's 75-07 was sold to Dave Rackham in England in early 1979 and Laurence Jacobsen retained 75-17 in Scotland for Formula Atlantic and Scottish Libre.
 Trevor Templeton (twice) and Nelson Todd (three times) also raced B29s in Ireland in 1979 and the identity of their car(s) remains unresolved.
 Templeton's may have been the B42 he raced in 1980 rather than that a B29, as reports are contradictory.
 Both Todd and Templeton appeared in the same races as Candy and in the same races as Fildes, so can't have had 75-04 or 75-06.
 Neither Todd nor Templeton appeared in the same races as O'Leary, but it seems much more likely they were racing a fourth B29, and the ex-John Ledlie 75-19 would be the most likely candidate.

 It is worth catching up on the other group of B29s, the five Formula 2 cars.
-Fred Opert's 75-03 had gone back to the US for Formula Atlantic; Xavier Lapeyre's 75-10 had last been seen in June 1976, but there is good reason to believe it had been used to create his Chevron B35; the other ROC car 75-12 had gone into French hillclimbs and had last been seen when advertised by Ange-Marie Cheval in Echappement in October 1977 as a B29/35; Harald Ertl's 75-27 had gone into German hillclimbs and would remain in Germany until 1992; and the a late-season works development car 75-30 had gone to New Zealand and would stay there until the 1990s.
-That Lapeyre B35, just in case it is relevant, was with Henri-Paul Magnan from 1979 to 1982.
+Fred Opert's 75-03 had gone back to the US for Formula Atlantic; Xavier Lapeyre's ex-ROC 75-10 had gone to Werner Ruckelshausen in Austria for 1977; the other ROC car 75-12 had gone into French hillclimbs and had last been seen when advertised by Ange-Marie Cheval in Echappement in October 1977 as a B29/35; Harald Ertl's 75-27 had gone into German hillclimbs and would remain in Germany until 1992; and the a late-season works development car 75-30 had gone to New Zealand and would stay there until the 1990s.
 The cars used in France by Jean Arzeno in 1979 and Bernard Hazotte from 1980 to 1982 are therefore likely to be 75-12.
 One puzzle will emerge in May 1982, when Patrick Gasquet had a B34 that was also called a B29.

 Jacques Arzeno appeared at the Côte de Ceyreste hillclimb in September 1979 with a Chevron "B35" with ROC engine.
 It is possible that this was Jean Lachaud's 35-76-07 which had only appeared a few times in 1979, the most recent being the preceding weekend, or it could have been Jean Lapierre's 35-76-09 but that had a BMW engine and had been described as a B40 in 1979.
 What seems more likely is that it was the ROC-engined B29/B35 last seen when raced by Ange-Marie Cheval in 1977.
 Arzeno was then in his mid-20s and was best known for driving Hema sports cars, which he built alongside Henri Mayeur.
 He died in December 2020.
 The subsequent history of the Chevron is unknown but this is a candidate for Bernard Hazotte's mystery "B35" from 1980 onwards.